 After our walk, there may be time to look round the ancient market town of Dolgellau, which boasts several excellent pubs and over 200 listed buildings.

-Once back at the hostel, the time is yours to shower, get changed, and perhaps head down to the pub in Ffestiniog for a well-earned pint.
-We’ll be serving dinner at around 7.30pm, when we’ll also go over plans for the next day.
-For the rest of the evening it’s time to relax and go over the day’s adventures again in the comfort of the lounge!
+Once back at the hostel, the time is yours to shower, get changed, and perhaps head down to the pub in Ffestiniog for a cheeky celebratory pint.

 Moelwyn Mawr – We could head up into the plateau of the Moelwyns and summit Moelwyn Mawr, a hill that stands proud over the Vale of Ffestiniog.
 There is quite a bit of ascent on this walk but the hill is close to the road and the views over Tremadoc Bay and the Llyn Peninsula are breathtaking.

-Vale of Ffestiniog – If the consensus is for a valley walk, there are plenty of options to walk through woodlands and alongside streams in the Vale of Ffestiniog, near the hostel, where there are a number of waterfalls.
+Vale of Ffestiniog – If the consensus is for a valley walk, there are plenty of options close to the hostel to walk through woodlands and alongside streams in the Vale of Ffestiniog where there are a number of waterfalls.
 Or we could head further down the valley to the estuary and take in some of the seaside villages in a walk that includes both woodland and the beach.

 Other Options – For those not wanting to walk on Sunday, there is the nearby attraction of the Llechwedd Slate Caverns, which you can tour through and find out about Wales’ industrial past.
 Running down the valley is also the narrow-gauge Ffestiniog Railway, a great way of seeing the hills and relaxing as the steam train takes you down to the coast and back.